Heating for comfort

 Top Comfort Tip

 One of the most important things you can do is ensure consistent, non-draughty conditions so your building’s users know how much clothing to bring and don’t have to keep changing it while they are in the venue.
 People are very adaptable as long as they can predict what they need to do.
+They feel uncomfortable if the temperature varies by more than 2C while they are in your space.
 That makes having the right heating controls very important.